serverpod/serverpod_docs/docs/04-concepts/02-serialization.md

 Serverpod makes it easy to generate serializable classes that can be passed between server and client or used to communicate with the database.

 ## Serverpod's native serialization
-The structure for your serialized classes are defined in yaml-files in the `protocol` directory.
+The structure for your serialized classes is defined in yaml-files in the `protocol` directory.
 Run `serverpod generate` to build the Dart code for the classes and make them accessible to both the server and client.

 Here is a simple example of a yaml-file defining a serializable class: